Getting Started In Cowboy Action Shooting, page 2

 |

 We will start with the assumption that you want something resembling Colt Single Action Army revolvers and then talk about alternatives.
 90%+ of SASS shooters use something resembling the Colt SAA, either a Colt, a “clone,” or a Ruger Vaquero or New Vaquero.
-Those trying to get started on the cheap can find used Ruger Blackhawks for $250 or so.
-These will put you into the Modern Category (adjustable sights, smokeless powder or black powder).
-New or used Ruger Vaqueros (Fixed sight revolvers put you in traditional category if you use smokeless powder, Frontier Cartridge if you use black powder or black powder substitute).
+Those trying to get started on the cheap can find used Ruger Blackhawks.
+Blackhawks and New Blackhawks have just gotten more popular because they can now be used in all age-based categories.
+Ruger makes essentially the same gun with fixed sights, Ruger Vaqueros.
+These can be used in all categories except Frontiersman, which requires percussion revolvers.
 The “New Vaquero” replaced the Vaquero recently and is a superior gun for our purposes.
-They cost $400-500.
+They cost $500-600.
 Used Vaqueros are readily available in the $300+ range.
+If you are looking for used guns or equipment, check the SASS Wire Classifieds daily.
+Retiring shooters often sell all of their equipment.
 Clones of Colt SAAs start at $300 and go to $1200 or so depending on brand.
-Colt SAAs are available from SASS starting at $1290 each but require 3-12 months for delivery.
-(One of mine took 10 months, including 2 months at which it sat at EMF.
-The second took another 6 months.
-When I called the factory it was "stuck in a repair loop."
-Judge Roy Bean told me he waited for an engraved gun for over 19 months, and he's SASS #1!)
-The same Colt SAA without your SASS member number as a serial number has gone down, and I've seen them advertised in the $1100 range, and .357s are available again, though not from SASS.
+Colt SAAs are in the $1100 range, and .357s are available again.
 If you have shootable, non-collectible Colts, shoot them.
 CAS™ is hard on guns.
 Using collectible Colts will diminish their value considerably.
 If you don't or don't want to tie up that kind of money, use clones or Rugers.
 Until recently, nearly all of the national and World Champions shot Rugers for their reliability and sight picture.
 Now some have deals to put their names on various guns, so they shoot them.
 Evil Roy has Cimarrons.
 Long Hunter does USFA Rodeos.
 Handlebar Doc puts his name on Ruger New Vaquero.
 Ignore the anti-Ruger, anti-Colt rhetoric in the SASS Wire.
-In fact, ignoring the SASS Wire in general is a good idea. |
+In fact, ignoring the SASS Wire rhetoric in general is a good idea. |

 Other Categories: